pktgen/Pktgen-DPDK/README.md

 This is my current machine you will have a few different numbers depending on how your system was booted and if you had hugeTLB support enabled.

-At the ${RTE_SDK}/examples/pktgen level directory we have the 'setup' script, which needs to be run as root once per boot.
+At the ${RTE_SDK}/examples/pktgen level directory we have the 'setup.sh' script, which needs to be run as root once per boot.
 The script contains a commands to setup the environment.

-Make sure you run the setup script as root via 'sudo -E ./setup'.
+Make sure you run the setup script as root via 'sudo -E ./tools/setup.sh'.
 The setup script is a bash script and tries to setup the system correctly, but you may have to change the script to match your number of huge pages you configured above.

 The modprobe uio command, in the setup script, loads the UIO support module into the